This tutorial demonstrates how to clean up data in Excel and Google Sheets.

 You may find that data has been imported into your file that has some rows that are identical to other rows.
 In these instances, you may with to Remove Duplicate Rows.

-Click in your data and then, in the Ribbon, select Data > Data Tools > Remove Duplicates.
+- Click in your data, and then in the Ribbon, go to Data > Data Tools > Remove Duplicates.